goodnessaig1/Assessment/README.md

 ##### Allow Users to Upload a File to Arweave After Logging In
 - Implement a file upload feature after successful login.
-- Use Arweave API to store the uploaded files securely on the blockchain.
+- Use Arweave to store the uploaded files securely on the blockchain.
+- Add a list view to show all the files uploaded so far

 #### Submission Guidelines
 - Commit your changes to Git.